18F/handbook/docs/05-engineering/drupal-site-building.md

 *   After you've made sure that your configuration changes have indeed been captured in code, commit and push your code.
 *   When pulling code from the repository whether on a staging, dev or qa site – always do a drush fr-all -y immediately after pulling the codebase.
 This will ensure that all of your config is up-to-date.
 *   Create Feature sets on two levels: generic and specific function.
-*   Consider restricting the amount of time you spend featurinzing during the prototype stage.
+*   Consider restricting the amount of time you spend featurizing during the prototype stage.

 #### Resources